Updated on 2024-12-12 GMT+08:00

 Prerequisites

-• A DCS Redis instance has been created and is in the Running state.
+• A Redis instance is created, and is in the Running state.
+To create a Redis instance, see Buying a DCS Redis Instance.

 • If the ECS runs the Linux OS, ensure that the GCC compilation environment has been installed on the ECS.